we-ready/notebook/English/senior.3.md

 　　It happened at the well where I was holding a jar while Annie pumped.
 As the water splashed onto my hand, she kept spelling w-a-t-e-r into my other hand with her fingers.
 Suddenly I understood!

 　　It was the first joy I had known for years.
-I reached out to Annie’s hand.
+I reached out to Annie's hand.
 She understood I was begging for new words, for the names of the things I touched.
 The words - so full of meaning - flew from her hand to mine.
 Those first words were to change my world.

 　　One of the first things Annie did was to teach me to play.
 I had not laughed since I became deaf.
 One day she came into my room laughing merrily.
 Putting my hand on her face, she spelt l-a-u-g-h.
 Then she tickled me into a burst of laughter.
 Next Annie took me by the hand and taught me how to hop and skip.
 She then immediately spelt the words h-o-p and s-k-i-p for me.
 In a few days I was learning - and enjoying it - like any child.